Sayannil/My-Website/index.md

 ### Interests and Work

 1. Love debating and interacting with new people online as well as offline.
-2. I am also the Public Relations and Marketing Coordinator of [Mood Indigo](https://www.moodi.org/)
+2. I am also the Public Relations and Marketing Coordinator of [Mood Indigo](https://www.moodi.org/).
 3. Interested in Managerial and Networking roles.
 4. Learning Stock Market and Trading from a Summer Programme in the MnP Club in my College.
-Here's the<a href="sayannil.github.io/My-Website/MidTerm Report.pdf" target="_blank"> link</a> to my work!
+Here's the [link](sayannil.github.io/My-Website/MidTerm Report.pdf) to my work!
 5. Enthusiastic about research and that's why I am working in a research project under a professor.
 6. Write stories, anecdotes and experiences in free time or on social media.